Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 To generate the rest of the states in the band we need to choose a meromorphic function $F_\bk(z)$ that is Bloch periodic.
 To do so, we write $F_\bk(z) = f_\bk(z)/g(z)$ where both $f_\bk$ and $g$ are holomorphic and $g(z_0 + m a_1 + n a_2) = 0$ where $z_0 = r_{0x} +i r_{0y}$ and similarly $a_{1,2}$ are the complex number versions of the lattice vectors $\ba_{1,2}$.
 The only choice for $g(z)$, up to multiplication by an exponential function, is the Jacobi theta function.

 where $\omega = e^{i \phi}$.
 Under translations the Jacobi theta function satisfies

-and $\vartheta_1(0|\tau) = 0$ such that $g(z)$ has the desired zeros (note that a translation by $\ba_1$ shifts argument of the theta function by $1$ while a translation by $\ba_2$ shifts the argument of the theta function by $a_2/a_1 = e^{i\phi} = \tau$).
+This quasiperiodicity under translations is the main reason the Jacobi theta function appears here; it ensures the zeros are in the same place for each unit cell and it will be crucial for reproducing Bloch periodicity.
+Indeed, a translation by $\ba_1$ shifts argument of the theta function by $1$ while a translation by $\ba_2$ shifts the argument of the theta function by $a_2/a_1 = e^{i\phi} = \tau$).
+Note that $\vartheta_1(0|\tau) = 0$ such that $g(z)$ has the desired zeros.
 The properties \eqref{transprops} enable us to construct Bloch states by choosing $f_\bk(z)$ to also be a theta function, since although a single theta function is only an eigenstate under translations in one direction, the above $u$ dependence in translations proportional to $\tau$ will always cancel out in any ratio of theta functions leaving a pure phase.
 This pure phase may be manipulated by shifting the arguments of the theta functions relative to each other, and an exponential function can also be included as an additional knob.
 We may therefore engineer $f_{\bk}(z) = e^{2\pi i k_1 z/a_1}\vartheta_1((z-z_0)/a_1 - k/b_2 | \omega)$ for $k = k_x + i k_y$ (measured from the $K$ point) such that

 are Bloch periodic and periodic under translations respectively.
+Note that we take $u = ^T$; see \eqref{blochstates}.

 Let us make two observations - first, note the functional dependence of Bloch wavefunctions $u_\bk(\br)$ on moving through the BZ.
 In the gauge we have chosen, the entire dependence is via $k =k_x+ik_y$, i.e. it is an {\em analytic} function of $k$.
 Next, note that these wavefunctions describe a Chern band with $C = +1$.
 To see this, we note that $u_{\bk}(\br)$ is well defined for all $\bk$ and $\br$ with no singularities, but it is not periodic under $\bk \mapsto \bk+\bb_{1,2}$.
 Instead, using \eqref{transprops} we have